100. Mystery and Meaning: An Introduction to the Study of Religion.

 222. Buddhist Religious Traditions.

-An introductory exploration of the various classical and contemporary forms of Buddhism.
-The initial task is to understand the Buddha in the context of India in the sixth to fifth centuries BCE, then to examine the emergence of a sophisticated philosophical and psychological literature, the meditational techniques of Tantra and Zen, the different forms of monastic life, lay practice and more.
-The course enables students to follow the historical spread of Buddhism into Sri Lanka, Southeast Asia, Tibet, China, Japan and, more recently, the West.
-Satisfies HUM distribution and DIV requirements.
+This course offers an introduction of Buddhism from its genesis in India to Buddhism important role as a global religion today.
+Topics include the basic teachings and practices of early Buddhism in India in the sixth to fifth centuries BCE, the development of sophisticated philosophical teachings, meditational techniques and religious practices, lay and monastic life that arise with the historical spread of Buddhism into Sri Lanka, Southeast Asia, Tibet, China, Japan and, more recently, the West.
 Offered every other year.
-Also offered through Asian Studies.
+Also offered in Asian Studies.

 223. The Religious Life of China.

-An introduction to China’s unique religious heritage through a selective survey of major thinkers, texts and cultural expressions.
+This course surveys China’s unique religious heritage through a selective survey of major thinkers, texts and cultural expressions.
 The primary emphasis is on the historical development and mutual influence of the “three teachings”— Confucianism, Daoism and Buddhism — with special attention given to the relationship between philosophy and popular practice, and to the interaction among political and religious institutions.
 Topics include gods and the sacred, ritual, ethics, human nature, meditation, mysticism and salvation.
-Satisfies HUM distribution and DIV requirements.
+Also offered as Asian Studies 223.
 Offered every other year.
-Also offered through Asian Studies.

 224. Islamic Religious Traditions.

 An introductory examination of that religious tradition which, originating in seventh-century Arabia under the inspiration of the Prophet Muhammad, has come to include one-fourth of humankind, and predominates throughout the Middle East, North and East Africa, Pakistan, portions of India and Indonesia.
 The course considers the career of the Prophet and the growth of the central institutions of Islamic civilization and endeavors to identify the varied aspirations and concerns of Muslims in the contemporary world.
-Satisfies HUM distribution and DIV requirements.
-Also offered through Asian Studies and Global Studies.
+Also offered in Asian Studies.

 225. Religious Traditions of Judaism.